 Balint Karosi, a Boston based composer and classical organist has been described as “ferociously talented” by WGBH Classical New England and praised as “a most impressive musical interpreter” by the noted Bach scholar Christoph Wolff.
 Balint continues his quest for new avenues of meaningful musical expression through his work in composition, interpretation and improvisation.">

 Bálint Karosi is an active composer, concert organist, conductor and harpsichordist.
 He is the prizewinner of the 2008 International J. S. Bach Competition in Leipzig.
-An avid interpreter of Bach, he has recorded three CDs of Bach’s music, most recently the Clavierübung III by J. S. Bach, released in 2014 by Hungaroton.
+An avid interpreter of Bach, he has recorded three CDs of Bach’s music, most recently the Art of Fugue and the Clavier-übung III, released by Hungaroton.

-In 2015 Bálint Karosi was appointed as Cantor at Saint Peter’s Lutheran Church in midtown Manhattan, where he oversees an ambitious musical program, with frequent performances of cantatas and choral and orchestral works including a yearly performance of J. S. Bach’s Saint Matthew Passion on Good Friday.
-Previously, Bálint served as Minister of Music at the First Lutheran Church of Boston, where he established a Bach Cantata Vespers series and the successful annual Boston Bach Birthday, a daylong program of concerts on the occasion of the composer’s birthday.
-He is Executive Director of Antico Moderno, a group of musicians dedicated to commissioning and creating new music for historical instruments.
-He is in demand as an organ and harpsichord recitalist, and increasingly also as a conductor, throughout the United States and Europe.
+In 2015 Bálint Karosi was appointed as Cantor at Saint Peter’s Lutheran Church in midtown Manhattan, where he oversees an ambitious musical program, with frequent performances of choral and orchestral works including a yearly performance of one of J. S. Bach’s Passions on Good Friday.
+Previously, Bálint served as Minister of Music at the First Lutheran Church of Boston, where he established a Bach Cantata Vespers series and co-founded the annual Boston Bach Birthday.
+He is under management with Penny Lorenz Artist Management.

-Balint is equally active as a composer.
-His compositions have been performed by the Boston Modern Orchestra Project, UMZE, the Yale Philharmonia Orchestra, the Miskolc Symphony Orchestra, Musiciens Libres, Animae Musica Chamber Orchestra, Boston Choral Ensemble, Antico Moderno and the Norfolk Festival Choir and Orchestra.
-Recent commissions include a Reformation Symphony to celebrate the 500th anniversary of the Reformation for the Symphonic Band of Concordia University of Chicago (River Forest), a second organ concerto for János Pálúr, a bassoon sonata, and Exoplanets for Anima Musicae Chamber Orchestra.
+Balint's compositions have been performed by the Boston Modern Orchestra Project, UMZE, the Budapest Philharmonic Orchestra, the Yale Philharmonia Orchestra, the Miskolc Symphony Orchestra, Musiciens Libres, Animae Musica Chamber Orchestra, Boston Choral Ensemble, Antico Moderno and the Norfolk Festival Choir and Orchestra.
+Recent commissions include an Overture for the Hungarian State Opera, a Reformation Symphony to celebrate the 500th anniversary of the Reformation for the Symphonic Band of Concordia University of Chicago (River Forest), a second organ concerto for János Pálúr, a bassoon sonata, and Exoplanets for Anima Musicae Chamber Orchestra.
 He is the recipient of the 2014 Charles Ives Scholarship from the American Academy of Arts and Letters and the Junior Prima Prize in his native Hungary.

 Bálint Karosi's papers on Academia.edu